marionhardy/RAB234/README.md

 - GSEA and ORA with filtered terms of interest
 - cnet plots
 - Heatmap with z-score for metabolic signature
+- Heatmap with logFc comparisons of multiple conditions
 - Volcano plots with the genes from the signatures highlighted